Tana (Finland–Norway)

 The Tana (Teno [ˈteno] or Tenojoki; Deatnu [ˈtea̯tnuː]; Tana/Tanaelva; Tana älv) is a 361 km long river in the Sápmi area of northern Fennoscandia.
-The river flows through Troms og Finnmark county, Norway and the Lapland region of Finland.
+The river flows through Finnmark county, Norway and the Lapland region of Finland.
+For 256 kilometers of its length, the Tana and its tributaries form a part of the border between Finland and Norway.
 The Sámi name means "Great River".
-The main tributaries of Tana are Anarjohka and Karasjohka.
+The main tributaries of the Tana are the Anarjohka and Karasjohka.

+The Tana Valley is the core area for "the River-Sami Culture" in Finnmark; salmon fishing is central in regard to that culture.

+History

+According to written sources since the last half of the 16th century, fishing has been a major livelihood for the Sami people in the river valley.
+Another source says that has the case since the 17th century.

+Environmental concerns

+Erosion at the mouth of the river, in addition to extreme weather, is making the mouth of the river wider but more shallow (as of the 2020s); there is a risk that salmon [or more salmon] during low tide will turn away (from the river) during approach to the river for spawning, according to a committee leader in Tana's municipal council.

+The ocean has a (considerable) effect on the river, for about 10 km from the mouth.

 Geography

-In its upper course it runs for 256 km along the Finnish–Norwegian border, between the municipalities of Utsjoki, Finland and Karasjok and Tana, Norway.
+In its upper course, it runs for 256 km along the Finnish–Norwegian border, between Utsjoki Municipality (in Finland) and Karasjok Municipality and Tana Municipality (in Norway).
 The river is the fifth longest in Norway.
 The last 105 km of the river run through the municipality of Tana in Norway.
 The river discharges into the Tanafjorden, one of the largest and most unspoiled river deltas in Europe.
 The delta is protected and is an important home to wetland birds.
 There are large deposits of sand in the delta that are exposed sandbars at low tide.